-- Creating a fee for single-family that was stratified by size.
-This resulted in a decreased fee for smaller units to address issues expressed about affordability/attainability of homes based on price. - Reducing the Multi-family TCP to be consistent with the smallest single-family residential category to ensure parody between use types. - Compressing TCP fees for commercial into six categories.
-This resulted in a significant decrease in the collection of commercial TCP for specific uses such as medical offices. - Also, as a result of the passage of 2B, costs for vehicles for police were removed from the capital needs calculation.
+- Creating a fee for single-family dwelling units that was stratified by size.
+This resulted in a decreased fee for smaller units to address issues expressed about affordability of homes based on price. - Reducing the Multi-family dwelling unit Transportation Capacity Payment (TCP) to be consistent with the smallest single-family residential category to ensure parity between use types. - Compressing TCP fees for commercial into six categories.
+This resulted in a significant decrease in the collection of commercial TCP for specific uses such as medical offices. - Also, as a result of the passage of the First Responder Tax, costs for vehicles for police were removed from the capital needs calculation.